Polar degree and vanishing cycles: Special points, and lower bounds for the polar degree

 The next result tells that the set of all special points of $V$ is an intrinsic invariant.

 \begin{proposition} The set $V_{\spec}\subset V$ of special points is a finite subset of $V$ which is independent of the stratification of $V$.
-In particular, $V_{\spec}$ is included in the set of point-strata of the coarsest Whitney stratification of $V$. \end{proposition} \begin{proof} If the point $p$ is on a stratum of dimension $>0$ of some Whitney stratification $\bP \cW$, then $\alpha_p(V) = 0$ since the complex link of any stratum of positive dimension is contractible.
+In particular, $V_{\spec}$ is included in the set of point-strata of the coarsest Whitney stratification of $V$. \end{proposition} \begin{proof} If the point $p$ is on a stratum of dimension $>0$ of some Whitney stratification $\bP \cW$ of $V$, then $\alpha_p(V) = 0$ since the complex link of any stratum of positive dimension is contractible\footnote{This follows from the fact that $V$, at some point $p$ on a positive dimensional stratum of $\bP \cW$, is locally equivalent, up to homeomorphisms, to a product of the stratum with a transversal hyperplane slice.
+See e.g. \cite{GM} for all these well-known facts.}.
 Therefore only point-strata of $\bP \cW$ can be special points (according to Definition \ref{d:special}), and these point-strata are finitely many since $V$ is compact.
 It also follows that only points $p$ which are point-strata of any Whitney stratification of $V$ can be special points, thus our last assertion is proved. \end{proof}

 \begin{remark} In case $V$ has nonisolated singularities, the inclusion in the statement of Proposition \ref{p:specialpoints} might be strict.
-As a local example, consider the Brian\c con-Speder \cite{BS} family of hypersurface germs which is $\mu$-constant but not $\mu^{*}$-constant; then the origin is a point-stratum in the coarsest local Whitney stratification, but it is not a special point. \end{remark}
+As a local example, consider the Brian\c con-Speder \cite{BS} family of hypersurface germs which is $\mu$-constant but not $\mu^{*}$-constant\footnote{The notation $\mu^{*}$ is due to Teissier, and ``$\mu^{*}$-constant'' means that all Milnor numbers of the linear sections of all dimensions through some fixed point (here the point is the origin) are constant in the family.}; then the origin is a point-stratum in the coarsest local Whitney stratification, but it is not a special point. \end{remark}

 In case $(V,p)$ is an (at most) \emph{isolated} singularity germ, we have $\alpha_p(V) =\mu_p(V \cap \cH_{\gen}) \ge 0$ , with annulation $\mu_p(V \cap \cH_{\gen}) = 0$ if and only if $(V,p)$ is nonsingular\footnote{This is a well-known fact, see e.g. \cite[Prop.
 4.1]{Ti-tang} and more references therein.}.
 Therefore we get: \begin{corollary} If $V$ has only isolated singularities, then $V_{\spec} = \Sing(V)$. \fin \end{corollary}